 - Order supporting ideas logically.
 Finally, we can order these ideas logically, by time order (if there is a sequence of events that form a cause–effect relationship), by structural order, or in order of importance.
 Together, these arguments create a storyline that leads us to conclude that our answer is true.

-In practice, we can see how the Pyramid might help us to sharpen our arguments and communicate better, even help us to solve problems.
+In practice, we can see how The Pyramid Principle might help us to sharpen our arguments and communicate better – even help us to solve problems.
 The technique applies to any form of communication where we need to offer our thinking to a reader or an audience.
 It works equally for internal or external audiences.
 Think, for example, of a report with an executive summary or recommendation at the beginning, followed by a logical series of supporting arguments, each in turn supported by the right data and information.
-Or a presentation that starts with a big bang idea to grab our attention that then tells us via a clear and well-paced story why that idea is genius.
+Or a presentation that starts with a big bang idea to grab our attention and then tells us via a clear and well-paced story why that idea is genius.

-There are times, of course, when this direct approach might not be appropriate, perhaps when we might be facing a potentially hostile audience or we want to take a more collaborate approach to test out thinking that is less fully formed.
-Nevertheless, Barbara Minto’s Pyramid remains a useful framework for writing and presenting ideas.
+There are times, of course, when this direct approach might not be appropriate, perhaps when we might be facing a potentially hostile audience or we want to take a more collaborative approach to test out thinking that is less fully formed.
+Nevertheless, Barbara Minto’s pyramid remains a useful framework for writing and presenting ideas.

 Test your understanding

 - Outline the two stages of The Pyramid Principle process.

 - Identify two reasons why the top-down approach to communication might be more effective.

 - Try using The Pyramid Principle to structure an upcoming report or presentation.
 Consider how you’ll work bottom-up to marshal your argument and then top-down to plan the communication.